 All you need is water, a lemon or lime, and some sugar (you will find the right amount of each after some testing).
 Just heat up the water a little, so that the sugar can dissolve well, and then put it in the fridge to cool down, before heading off to the water.

-Recommended Cooking Gear to Bring on a Fishing Trip
+Recommended Cooking Gear for Fishing Trips

 Now that you have gotten a few ideas about good and easy foods to bring on your fishing trips, let’s take a look at some of the gear that can be used to prepare that food.